About Outerlibrary Loan (OLL)

 Millions of books and other materials are within your reach.

 OuterLibrary Loan (OLL) is the process of sharing (lending/borrowing) materials between libraries.
-In this context it refers to the process by which library materials or photocopies are requested or supplied from outside our library system.
-It allows our customers to borrow materials or obtain photocopies from items not owned in LINKcat from across the U.S.
+It allows our patrons to borrow materials or obtain photocopies from items that aren't owned in LINKcat.

 When requesting items at a Madison Public Library location through Outerlibrary Loan please be aware of the following:

 - You must have a valid SCLS public library card in good standing.
-We cannot initiate an outerlibrary loan request if you have fines exceeding $20.00, lost or damaged charges (regardless of amount), a 'stop' on your card, an active payment plan, or a Limited Use or reciprocal library card.
+We cannot initiate an outerlibrary loan request if you have fines exceeding $20.00, an outstanding lost or damaged charge for another outerlibrary loan item (regardless of amount), a 'stop' on your card, an active payment plan, or an Easy Access or reciprocal library card.

 - A maximum of fifty (50) Outerlibrary Loan requests per person will be accepted within a calendar year.